Willem II consolidates the Low Countries with a new sword (Solving the Sword, Part 3)

-Outside the Binnenhof palace in The Hague, stands a golden statue of its builder.
-Though he is little known elsewhere, Netherlanders venerate him as a founding father, and the continued popularity of the name Willem dates from his rule.
+Outside the Binnenhof palace in The Hague stands a golden statue of its builder.
+Though little known elsewhere, Netherlanders venerate him as a founding father, and the continued popularity of the name Willem dates from his rule.

 The statue bears the inscription: